ymz-ncnk/sync-consensus-algorithm/Sync Consensus Algorithm.md

 epochs cannot trust their completed and interrupted transactions, so they have to reload the former and delete the latter.

-And finally, to speed up the synchronization process, we can resort to some optimizations, for example, try to minimize the number of insteskips in the sync basis.
+Finally, to speed up the synchronization process, we can resort to some optimizations, for example, try to minimize the number of insteskips in the sync basis.